Cooperari/cooperari/README.md

   - The standard [AspectJ](https://www.eclipse.org/aspectj/) distribution is used, rather than the [AspectBench](http://www.sable.mcgill.ca/abc/) compiler.
   - Code does not need to weaved (instrumented) ahead-of-time any longer, [load-time weaving](https://www.eclipse.org/aspectj/doc/released/devguide/ltw.html) is used instead.
 - Cooperari now works with Java 8 rather than Java 7.
-Future support for Java &gt; 8 code will depend on the availability and backward compatibility of internal JRE features, e.g., classes like `sun.misc.Unsafe` (this issue has not been analyzed yet, use Oracle's JDK 8 in conjunction with Cooperari; see requirements section below).
+Future support for Java &gt; 8 code will depend on the availability and backward compatibility of internal JRE features, e.g., classes like `sun.misc.Unsafe` (this issue has not been analyzed yet).

 # License